rosesleni/Business-database/README.md

    ![query6](https://user-images.githubusercontent.com/72918495/103330746-c9268d80-4a9d-11eb-91fa-82b03d3ff90d.png)

 9.QUERY

    i.
 Description: this query shows the employee personal details.

  ii.Why is it important: importance of this is to have a  list of your employees.

 iii: sample output:
    Select first_name,last_name FROM `employees` WHERE 1

    ![query3](https://user-images.githubusercontent.com/72918495/103330743-c7f56080-4a9d-11eb-956e-e6bcf383e59a.png)

 10.QUERY

   i.
 Description:This query shows how to count your employees.

 ii.Why is it important: This is Important because if you don't have an idea how to count your employee you can use this query to have your list.

 iii: sample output:
    Select count(*) from employees;

 ![query14](https://user-images.githubusercontent.com/72918495/103330757-ccba1480-4a9d-11eb-9757-6be66f6e0583.png)
 11.QUERY

  i.
-Description:
-      ii.Why is it important:
+Description:This query shows employee  number and dates. ii.Why is it important:Need only the entry for the employees latest data.

 iii: sample output:
     Select  dept_no,from_date
 FROM dept_manager;